gebertdominik/notepad/docker.md

 Attached mode means we are listening to the output of the container but we can not interact with the container(add input)

-flag -i (interactive), -t (tty) can help here
+flag `-i` (interactive), `-t` (tty) can help here

-When we're restaring container like that we need to add -a flag to attach the container and -i to run it in interactive mode.
-We don't need to put -t flag, bacause it's already memorized after executing it previously
+When we're restaring container like that we need to add `-a` flag to attach the container and `-i` to run it in interactive mode.
+We don't need to put `-t` flag, bacause it's already memorized after executing it previously

 ## DELETING IMAGES AND CONTAINERS

-docker rm CONTAINER1 CONTAINER2 ...
+`docker rm CONTAINER1 CONTAINER2 ...`

-docker rmi IMAGE1 IMAGE2 - container needs to be removed first.
-Even the stopped one docker prune -- remove all stopped containers at once docker image prune - remove all unused images
+`docker rmi IMAGE1 IMAGE2` - container needs to be removed first.
+Even the stopped one

+`docker prune `- remove all stopped containers at once

+`docker image prune` - remove all unused images

-We can also run container based on docker image wirh --rm flag, to automatically remove the container when it stops
+We can also run container based on docker image with `--rm` flag, to automatically remove the container when it stops